 - It is more than an emotion.
 It’s a genuine commitment to another person.

 - It looks beyond the flesh.
 Its focus is the heart and spirit of a person, not the external appearance.
 The connection is both emotional and cerebral, not merely a physical attraction.

 - Lust has nothing to do with genuine love.
-Our world has substituted passion for love, and this has become very obvious in the sexual revolution, which is continuing to this day.
+Our world has substituted passion for love, which has become very obvious in the sexual revolution, continuing to this day.
 Lust is focused on self—what I want or need from the other person.
-But love is concerned for the loved one—what I can do for him or her.
+But love is concerned for the loved one—what I can do for them.

 - It cannot be bought.
 It’s a gift that is given freely and one that is received without cost.

 - It desires to give with no strings attached.
-It doesn’t demand that the other person be a certain way or do what is desired before love is given.
+It doesn’t demand that the other person be certain or do what is desired before love is shared.
 Genuine love is freely bestowed without qualifications or requirements.

 - It is more fulfilled in giving than in receiving.
 Those who genuinely love others find great satisfaction in generously giving to them.
 They are especially gratified when they can supply what someone else needs or desires.

 - It is forgiving.
-Carrying the weight of anger, resentment, bitterness, or jealousy chokes a person’s spirit and hinders the ability to truly connect with others.
+Carrying the weight of anger, resentment, bitterness, or jealousy chokes a person’s spirit and hinders the ability to connect with others truly.

 - It desires to express itself.
 It is demonstrative and must be expressed.
 When God’s love is in us, it flows out in sacrificial giving.

 - It is a happy emotion.
-The happiest people are not those who have everything money can buy, but those who know how to love.
+The happiest people do not have everything money can buy, but those who know how to love.

 - It enjoys seeing others happy.
-That’s because the focus is not on getting for self but in sacrificing for others.
-In seeing the pleasure others experience, there is great enjoyment.
+That’s because the focus is not on getting for self but on sacrificing for others.
+In witnessing the pleasure others experience, there is great enjoyment.

 - It hurts when others hurt.
 Genuine love is characterized by compassion, and mercy expressed either through direct interaction or, more distantly, through prayer.